 Fire Authority

-Shasta County Fire Department / CAL FIRE oversees vast, sparsely populated territories where fire inspectors cover significant geographic areas.
-Commercial kitchen inspections in the region may be less frequent than in urban areas, but NFPA 96 standards still apply to every food service operation.
-Shasta County commercial kitchen operators must maintain current NFPA 96 cleaning documentation and make it available during fire inspections.
+Shasta County Fire Department / CAL FIRE enforces NFPA 96 standards across commercial kitchens in Shasta County.
+Kitchen operators must maintain current exhaust cleaning documentation and make it available during fire inspections.

 Fire Inspection Process in Shasta County